 You never forget the first time you nurse a baby in public.
 Some moms are naturals without a care in the world, while others worry over the right discreet nursing top or cover up.
 One thing’s for sure – busy moms stay on the go, and it’s good to know all the places you can breastfeed your baby in Huntsville.
 Life doesn’t stop when your little one hits a growth spurt and insists on cluster-feeding, or when older sibling schedules conflict with nursing time.

-Luckily, thanks to a state law passed in 2006, all nursing moms are allowed to feed their babies ANYWHERE in Huntsville – public or private.
+Luckily, thanks to Alabama state law, all nursing moms are allowed to feed their babies ANYWHERE in Huntsville – public or private.
 Specifically:

 In fact, all fifty states, the District of Columbia, Puerto Rico and the Virgin Islands have laws that specifically allow women to breastfeed in any public or private location.

 Do’s On Where to Breastfeed Your Baby in Huntsville

 Or Madison.
 Or Athens, Decatur, Florence, Scottsboro, Birmingham, Montgomery, Mobile, and everywhere in-between.